 For example, the difference between a pass grade with a result of 63, and a credit grade with a result of 65 is minimal for an admission average mark, but is more significant for a GPA.
 The difference between a fail grade with a result of 48, and a pass grade with a result of 50 is very substantial for a GPA, but is minimal for an admission average mark.

 Your admission average mark will be calculated on the basis of all units orsubjects from program commencement in your most recent qualification.

 If your most recent qualification included advanced standing and this prevents the calculation of your admission average mark, your results from a minimum of one year's worth of full-time study may be used at the discretion of the Graduate Research School.

-You should contact the Higher Degree Research Director in a School or Institute relevant to your area of research interest to assist you in identifying a potential academic supervisor.
+You should contact the Associate Dean, Research or Higher Degree Research Director in a School or Institute relevant to your area of research interest to assist you in identifying a potential academic supervisor.
 You should send an email introducing yourself, describing your qualifications and experience, and provide a Statement of Intent that clearly identifies your area of research interest.